01-edu/Branch-Blockchain/Quest2 Crypto/basicWallet/README.md

 - Create a function `generateAddress()` that generates a cryptographic key pair on any elliptic curve and stores locally the private key in a `wallet.pem` file and returns the hash of the public key (`spki/der`) prepended with '01'

-- Create a function `createTransaction(amount, recipient)` that takes as arguments an integer and a string .
+- Create a function `createTransaction(amount, recipient)` that takes as arguments an integer and a string.
 It returns a string with the following format:

-`sender + recipient + hexAmount + signature`.
+`sender + recipient + hexAmount + signature`

 - `sender` is the hash of the public key (`spki/der`) of the current user prepended with '01'
 - `recipient` is the recipient taken as parameter
 - `amount` is the amount taken as parameter in hexadecimal form
 - `signature` is a digital signature of the first three fields, using the private key stored in `wallet.pem`

-### Example
+### Usage

 ```js
 let address = generateAddress()